1jour1vin

 Wine noted (guide 2015) 1*Star (Very successful wine)

-Established ten years ago in Aix-en-Provence, this wine merchant aims to showcase the richness and quality of Mediterranean wines: its activities include selecting vineyards, blending, and aging.
-For this Maury, the focus was on preserving the fruit and finesse.
-Supple, tender, and fresh, the wine reveals aromas of Bigarreau cherries on a silky, mellow tannic structure with subtle spice notes.
-A Maury to be enjoyed chilled as an aperitif or with blue cheese on toast.
+Based in Aix-en-Provence for the past ten years, this wine merchant aims to introduce people to the richness and quality of Mediterranean wines: its operations encompass vineyard selection, blending, and aging.
+For this Maury, the focus was on preserving the fruit and highlighting its finesse.
+Supple, delicate, and fresh, the wine reveals aromas of bigarreau cherries against a silky, well-integrated tannic structure with subtle spicy notes.
+A Maury best enjoyed chilled as an aperitif or paired with blue cheese on toast.

 Robert Parker - Wine Advocate